blockades/mmt_resources/research/secp_writeup.md

 Whisper messages include the recipient as metadata, meaning an external observer can see who is talking to who.
 SSB-private obfuscates recipients, meaning an observer can see who is publishing encrypted messages, but not who they are being sent to.
 This is only practical to do because of SSB's gossip protocol.
 There is no ubiquitous view of the network, rather each peer can only access messages from a specified number of 'hops' away from their own node on the social graph.
 This means each peer has a small enough sub-set of the network that attempting to decrypt all messages because practical.
 This might seem like a lot of effort to go to just to obfuscate some metadata, but metadata leaking has been one of the biggest criticisms of traditional encrypted messaging approaches like PGP over email.

-Eclipse attacks
+- Eclipse attacks TODO

 ### Swarm

 Swarm is a distributed storage platform and content distribution service.
 SSB also offerers distributed persistance, but it is not designed for content-heavy applications.

-'slow update times' like ipns
+- 'slow update times' like ipns

 ## Proposed approach

-Two cases where interoperability between SSB and Ethereum would be useful:
+Lets consider two cases where interoperability between SSB and Ethereum would be useful:

 a.
 You want to interact with some entity with a known Ethereum address using the Scuttlebutt protocol.
 Eg: by referencing in a Scuttlebutt message
 b.
 You want to interact with some entity with a known Scuttlebutt feed id using the Ethereum protocol.
 Eg: by sending them funds or including them in a smart contract.